ARM-software/ethos-n-driver-stack/firmware/README.md

 _Last known working versions of each component are stated where possible_

+  * One of the following two compiler toolchains:
     * [`6.16.1LTS`] Arm Compiler toolchain (`armclang`) (https://developer.arm.com/downloads/view/ACOMP616).
       * A license may be required to use Arm Compiler, please consult the Arm Compiler documentation for more details.
+    * The LLVM Embedded Toolchain for Arm.
+See the [section](#using-the-llvm-embedded-toolchain-for-arm) below for more details
   * [`V5.9.0`] CMSIS (https://github.com/ARM-software/CMSIS_5/releases/tag/5.9.0)

 ## Building the firmware and PLE